lbarriosh/blog/content/blog/cycling-to-work-guide/index.md

 As a rule of thumb, **don't ever ride a bike without a helmet**.
 If you are unlucky and have a crash, your head will likely hit the tarmac.
 A helmet will save you from needing stitches or getting a severe concussion.
 Invest between 50 and 100 Euro in a good quality helmet: it pays off.

 You **wont't need any special clothes** to start cycling.
-Make sure that you are wearing something comfortable, and if you'd like to invest in a cycling kit make sure you buy a good pair of cycling shorts and a windproof jacket, in that order.
+If you'd like to invest in a cycling kit, buy yourself a good pair of cycling shorts and a windproof jacket, in that order.

-### Get yourself insured
+### Get cycling insurance

 Most people wouldn't drive a car without insurance, but it still shocks me how many uninsured cyclists can be found out in the wild.